RovilSurioJr/rovilsuriojr.github.io/_posts/2020-12-11-Laboratory 3.md

 The role of unit vectors is to have a value if the purpose is to reach a specific span since when the scalar was multiplied to these unit vector, it transforms that unit vector or stretches it out into a plane [6].
 Also, the scalar values multiplied to the unit vectors tell where the given vectors will land in graphical representation or plane.

+## So what's this all about??

+The implementation of the principles and techniques of representing linear combinations in the 2-dimensional plane are learned through the discussion in this laboratory and the given activities by the instructor.
+Using the vector fields in Python and by performing vector field operations using scientific programmings such as doing a dot product between the scalar values and vectors, the spans were visualized.
+You have learned new functions in this laboratory such as the plt.scatter() function that makes the plotting of the x and y components of a vector into a plane faster [2].
+The np.arange() functions that create numbers from the given interval [1].
+You also learned that the span can be linearly dependent vector when it is a scale of one another otherwise it is an independent vector.
+Moreover, for every linear combination, there would be a distinct set of values or plotting unless it is a linearly dependent vector.
+If a span is linearly dependent, it has a rank of 1 and if the span is presented in a 2-dimensional plane then it has a rank of 2.
+To conclude, the span of the two vectors represents all the possible vectors you can reach using only the two vector field operations which is vector addition and scalar multiplication.
+Also, the scalar values scale the unit vectors or tell where the vector will land in the plane.